RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #257, #258

+Updated Forever Fights and Melee with the necessary updates I've been wanting.
+A glow while you matchmake, no glider redeploy, scoring, increased cleanup time, leave button after cleanup, and additional create/join lobby and matchmaking buttons.
+Both are now re-published and I think it is a good time to start exploring my old Forge Lessons and planning for my Creative Lessons.

 ## #254, #255, #256

 Went through and figured out a good distance for perception triggers so I could